lwy4199/protocol_v1/README.md

        withdraw(): withdraw amount from valid token which belongs to you;
-       claim(): you can receive rewards from pcoin rewardBalanceOf(): you can quary rewards from pcoin
+       claim(): you can receive rewards from pcoin rewardBalanceOf(): you can quary rewards from pcoin getDepositAccounts(): you can quary the number of deposit account

 Future gunpool-Vxxx will base on other plane